 Weight and Packability

 The first time we put on the Zeta we were struck with just how light it felt.
-On our scales, the Zeta LT in a men’s medium weighs 11.85 ounces—essentially dead on its listed weight of 11.8 ounces (335 grams).
-For some perspective, true ultralight shells like the Outdoor Research Helium II weigh half that but come with a laundry list of compromises that limit their performance in rough conditions.
+On our scales, the Zeta LT in a men’s medium weighs 11.85 ounces—essentially dead on its listed weight of 11.8 ounces.
+For some perspective, true ultralight shells like the Outdoor Research Helium II weigh half that but come with a laundry list of compromises that limit their performance in rough conditions—in this case, it means less breathability, no hand pockets, and a much clammier-feeling interior.
 Mid-level performance hiking shells, such as the Outdoor Research Foray or Marmot Minimalist, are a better reference point, and come in about 3-4 ounces heavier than the Zeta LT.
-The extra weight of those jackets can be attributed to pit zips and a less streamlined design, and it’s extra bulk that’s readily apparent when trying on the jackets back-to-back.
+The extra weight of those jackets can be attributed to pit zips and a less streamlined design, and the extra bulk is readily apparent when trying on the jackets back-to-back.

-Quality weather resistant zippers provide excellent protection for any smaller items you’d like to store in the hand pockets, but we still recommend placing valuables like a phone or wallet in the interior pocket.
-The zippered closure is placed lower than a standard napoleon pocket, and instead layers behind the left-side hand pocket.
+Arc’teryx’s WaterTight zippers provide excellent water resistance for any smaller items you’d like to store in the hand pockets, but we still recommend placing valuables like a phone or wallet in the interior pocket.
+The zippered closure is placed lower than a standard Napoleon pocket, and instead layers behind the left-side hand pocket.
 The space is large enough for any phone but is a bit small to fit a pair of gloves, for example.